TYRE PRESSURE LOSS WARNING

 Tyre repair product and inflation kit

-Only use equipment approved by the brand network, or the system risks being activated late or not operating correctly.
+Because the valves are specially designed, only use equipment approved by the approved network.
 Please refer to “Tyre inflation kit” in Section 5.

 The sudden loss of pressure in a tyre (burst tyre, etc.) cannot be detected by the system.